sagemathinc/cocalc-doc/source/billing.rst

 General
 ===========================

-Subscriptions & Upgrades 101
+Licenses & Upgrades 101
 -------------------------------

-Purchasing a personal subscription or course package awards to with certain quota upgrades for the indicated period of time.
+Purchasing a license allows you to add resources to projects  for the indicated period of time.

+Adding a license
-Use these upgrades to improve hosting quality, enable internet access from within a project or increase quotas for CPU and RAM in order to work on larger problems and do more computations simultaneously.
-On top of that, your `support questions <mailto:help@cocalc.com>`_ are prioritized.
+enables internet access from within a project and prioritizes response to your `support questions <mailto:help@cocalc.com>`_.

-You can upgrade the quotas up to the total amount given by your subscription(s) and the upper limits per project.

-Project collaborators can collectively contribute to the same project, in order to increase the quotas of their common project – these contributions add together to benefit all project collaborators equally.

-You can *remove* your contributions to any project *at any time*.

-You may also purchase any plans *more than once*, in order to increase the total amount of upgrades available to you.

-Right after the purchase the subscription becomes active.
-It *automatically renews* after the indicated period.
+In addition, you can improve hosting quality, increase quotas for CPU, RAM and disk space, and extend the amount of time a project can run unattended.

+The project owner and any collaborators may add and remove licenses to the project at any time.
+Multiple licenses may be applied to a project for a cumulative effect of added resources.

-You can *cancel* a subscription at any time and it will continue to run until the end of the current period and *not renew*.
+You can choose start and end dates when ordering a one-time license.
+License subscriptions are also available.
+These renew automatically.
+You can cancel a subscription at any time and it will continue to run until the end of the current period and not renew.

-What is the difference between **free and paid plans**?
+What is the difference between **free and paid service**?
 ----------------------------------------------------------

 Learn more about :doc:`Trial Projects <trial>`.

-The main differences are increased quotas and the quality of hosting; we also prioritize supporting paying users.
+With licensed projects and other paid plans, the main differences are:
+* increased resource quotas
+* better quality of hosting
+* prioritized support.

-We very strongly encourage you to make an account and explore our product for free!
+We strongly encourage you to make an account and explore our product for free!
-There is no difference in functionality between the free and for-pay versions of CoCalc; everything is still private by default for free users, and you can make as many projects as you want.
+Other than lack of internet access from free projects, there is no difference in functionality between the free and for-pay versions of
+CoCalc; everything is still private by default for free users, and you can make as many projects as you want.
 You can even fully start teaching a course in CoCalc completely for free, then upgrade at any point later so that your students have a **much** better quality experience (for a small fraction of the cost of their textbook).